dart-lang/language/working/macros/feature-specification.md

 }
 ```

-Here, `Add` is a macro that takes its arguments and produces a function body
+Here, `Add` is a macro that takes its arguments as expressions and produces a
-that adds them using `+` and returns the result.
+function body that adds them using `+` and returns the result.

 Because macros are applied at compile time, the arguments are passed to the
-macro as objects representing unevaluated pieces of code.
+macro as objects representing unevaluated expressions.
 Here, the `Add` macro
 receives objects that represent the *literal* `1` and *the expression* `a + b`.
 It takes those and composes them into a function body like: